Mind the (DH) Gap! A Contrast in Risky Choices Between Reasoning and Conversational LLMs: Study Design

 \subsection{Interpretable Models of Behavior}

-To complement our analysis of the raw behavioral data, we make use of an interpretable model of (LLM or human) behavior to obtain deeper insights into behavior and effective risk preferences.
-The model---presented in its full form in the Supplement (Appendix~\ref{subsubsec:pt_model})---involves four nonnegative parameters: $\sigma $, which captures risk preference, $\lambda $ capturing loss aversion, $\gamma$, which captures probability weighting, and $\beta$, which corresponds to decisiveness.
-In particular: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=-2pt] \item Higher $\sigma$ implies risk seeking, $\sigma \rightarrow 0$ entails risk aversion, while $\sigma = 1$ is risk neutral. \item Higher $\lambda$ means greater sensitivity to loss (relative to gain) framing, $\lambda \rightarrow 0$ implies high sensitivity to gain, and $\lambda = 1$ is insensitive to framing. \item Higher $\gamma$ implies underweighting of small probabilities, $\gamma \rightarrow 0$ indicates overweighting of these, and $\gamma = 1$ means no probability distortion. \item Higher $\beta$ indicates greater determinism in behavior, while $\beta \rightarrow 0$ implies essentially uniformly random choice between two prospects. \end{itemize} To avoid pathologies, we bound all parameters in $[0.01,1000]$.
-An \ec\ then roughly corresponds to $\sigma=\lambda=\gamma=1$ and $\beta = 1000$.
+To complement our analysis of the raw behavioral data, we make use of interpretable models of (LLM or human) behavior to obtain deeper insights into behavior and effective risk preferences.
+We consider two parameterizations of prospect theory, both with four free parameters (presented in full in Appendix~\ref{subsubsec:pt_model}).
+The first is a standard formulation with parameters $\sigma$ (risk preference), $\lambda$ (loss aversion), $\gamma$ (probability weighting), and $\beta$ (decisiveness).
+However, because $\lambda$ and $\beta$ are not jointly identifiable in pure-loss prospects, we also consider an alternative specification as our primary model (a special case of the generalized power value model~\cite{peterson2021using}), replacing $\lambda$ and $\beta$ with $\beta_{\text{gain}}$ and $\beta_{\text{loss}}$ for the gain and loss frames, respectively, while retaining $\sigma$ and $\gamma$.
+In these models: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=-2pt] \item Higher $\sigma$ implies risk seeking, $\sigma \rightarrow 0$ entails risk aversion, while $\sigma = 1$ is risk neutral. \item Higher $\gamma$ implies underweighting of small probabilities, $\gamma \rightarrow 0$ indicates overweighting of these, and $\gamma = 1$ means no probability distortion. \item Higher $\beta_{\text{gain}}$ (and $\beta_{\text{loss}}$) indicates greater determinism in the gain (and loss) domain, while $\beta \rightarrow 0$ implies essentially uniformly random choice.
+The ratio $\beta_{\text{loss}}/\beta_{\text{gain}}$ serves as a proxy for loss aversion: a ratio greater than 1 indicates higher sensitivity to utility differences in losses than in gains. \end{itemize} To avoid pathologies, we bound all parameters in $[0.01,1000]$.
+An \ec\ then roughly corresponds to $\sigma = \gamma = 1$ and $\beta_{\text{gain}} = \beta_{\text{loss}} = 1000$.